Data Loading

 }

-export function Component({ data }: RouteComponentProps<typeof loader>) {
+export default function Dashboard({ data }: RouteComponentProps<typeof loader>) {

 // data is typed: { user: User; projects: Project[] }